 NDAMO archaea are unique in their ability to reduce nitrate back to nitrite by using methane as an electron acceptor (rxn 5).

 Sludge handling makes up a significant portion of operational costs incurred.
-In the US cost anywhere from $20-185/ton of sludge produced depending on distance to the landfill.
+In the US landfilling sludge can cost anywhere from $20-185/ton of sludge produced depending on multiple factors such as distance to the landfill.
 Furthermore, many plants are experiencing significant cost increases as permitting this disposal becomes more challenging with previously used local landfills.
 [Cite]

 Anammox SHARON reactors are currently in use in over 75 full scale wastewater treatment plants to treatment high temperature, low carbon, high nitrogen anaerobic digester centrate which makes up only 1% of the mainstream flow.[cite]